An in-depth report on the causes, diagnosis, treatment, and prevention of breast cancer.

 Chemotherapy regimens for advanced cancer may use a single drug or a combination of drugs.
 Different treatments are used depending on whether a woman has HER2-negative or HER2-positive cancer.

-For HER2-positive advanced breast cancer, the ASCO recommends:
+For HER2-positive advanced breast cancer, treatment recommendations include:

 Side effects occur with all chemotherapy drugs.
 They are more severe with higher doses and increase over the course of treatment.
 Specific side effects depend on the drug, or drugs, used.